PrimusLV/PM-Installer/README.md

 # PM-Installer (Unix)
 Auto fetch PocketMine-MP project files from Github and install it's dependencies (PHP binary, submodules)

+>:round_pushpin: Note:
-Note: This script is for Linux/MacOS users only (Windows isn't supported)
+>Note: This script is for Linux/MacOS users only (Windows isn't supported)

 To run script 'cd' into directory where you downloaded it and execute